-On March 27, (face-to-face) meetings are scheduled during class time (12h35) for the UN Security Council in the classroom.
+On March 26, (face-to-face) meetings are scheduled during class time (16h35) for the UN Security Council in the classroom.
 You may arrange other in-person or online meetings as you wish, but remember the rule about informing Control.

-Communication is primarily carried out by email, and by two simulation listervs (BRYNEWS and BRYANNOUNCE) that circulate to all players.
-As noted above, it is essential that all email correspendence be copied to Control.
+Communication is primarily carried out by email, and by a simulation listerv (BRYNANIA@googlegroups.com) that circulates to all players.
+As noted above, it is essential that all email correspondence be copied to Control.

 In conducting simulation business, keep your official correspondence clear and professional.
 Also, be sure to identify the addressee(s) in text of the message itself.
 The following are examples drawn from the 1997 version of the simulation.
 The first is an official message between the then President of Brynania and the UN Special Representative; the second is an Amnesty International fundraising appeal.